Cho Oyu Frequently Asked Questions

 What gear will I need?

 The equipment list is meant to help you compile your personal gear for a high altitude climbing and trekking trip.
 Most items are required, while a few are optional.
 Please consider each item carefully and be sure you understand the function of each piece of equipment before you substitute or delete items from your duffle.
-Keep in mind that this list has been carefully compiled by Eric Simonson, the expedition organizer.
-Don't cut corners on the quality of your gear.
+Keep in mind that this list has been carefully compiled, don't cut corners on the quality of your gear.

 What food do I need to bring?